Mantaro/mantaro.github.io/README.md

 Glad you asked.
 We have a [wiki](https://www.mantaro.site/mantaro-wiki/) that probably answers all of your questions.
 We'll leave the most common asked question here.
 Please omit the <>.

 You can also check the rest of configurable options on [here](https://www.mantaro.site/mantaro-wiki/basics/server-configuration).
-If you have more questions [don't hesitate to join our support server](https://support.mantaro.site).

 ### Support or Contact